lee-group-cmu/tsi/docs/2d_examples.md

 4. We check local coverage as detailed in Appendix A.8 by first generating a diagnostic set $$\mathcal{T}_{\text{diagn}} = \{(\theta_i, X_i)\}_{i=1}^{B^{\prime\prime}} \sim p(X \mid \theta)q(\theta)$$ with $$B^{\prime\prime}=20{,}000$$ and $$q(\theta) = \mathcal{U}([-10, 10] \times [-10, 10])$$ and then learning a probabilistic classifier via a tree-based gradient-boosted probabilistic classifier as implemented in the CatBoost library [[5](#ref5)].

-## 2D Synthetic Example in Figure 8
+## 2D synthetic example in Figure 8

 For this example, we construct a training set $$\mathcal{T}_{\text{train}} = \{(\theta_i, X_i)\}_{i=1}^B \sim p(X \mid \theta)\pi(\theta)$$ with $$B=50{,}000$$ and $$\pi(\theta) = \mathcal{N}(0, 2I)$$ (the true data generating process).
 Specification of data generation and models are otherwise identical